How Traditional Chinese Medicine uses Cordyceps

 Cordyceps Caterpillar fungus

 Since the late 1990’s we have been subjected to advertising from the pharmaceutical industry and taught that for a certain problem we should take a particular drug.
-Problem “X” means you need to take drug “Y.” And an entire supplement industry has arisen that rides on the coattails of this way of thinking.
+Problem “X” means you need to take drug “Y.” And an entire supplement industry in Western medicine and beyond has arisen that rides on the coattails of this way of thinking.

 Generally speaking, life is not so simple.
 As any health concern or problem a person has is embedded in a complex tangle of biochemistry, lifestyle habits, genetics, social relationships and the stories we tell ourselves about who we are and what things mean.